Nuitka/Nuitka-website/doc/posts/nuitka-release-0529.rst

 -  Removed support for Debian Wheezy and Ubuntu Precise (they are too old for modern packaging used).

--  There is now a issue template for Github when used.
+-  There is now a issue template for GitHub when used.

 *******
  Tests